The 10 Worst Neighborhoods In Dayton For 2022

 Then, we ranked each neighborhood in Dayton, Ohio for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Dayton to live.
-Or skip to the end to see the list of all 63 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 63 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Dayton

-Well there you have it -- the worst of the neighborhoods in Dayton with Highview Hills landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Dayton with Highview Hills landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Dayton aren't all bad.
+As mentioned earlier, the neighborhoods in Dayton aren’t all bad.
 Patterson Park takes the cake as the best place to live in Dayton.

 We ranked the neighborhoods from worst to best in the chart below.